timfoster/sdc-headnode/README.md

 platform: master
 ```

-Note here, that since the `platform` and `platboot` artifacts should always
+Note here, that since the `platform`, `platimages` and `platboot` artifacts
+and the `agents` and `agents_md5` artifacts should always be matched.
+The tool
-be matched, the tool which converts the `configure-branches` file will
+which converts the `configure-branches` file will set the complementary values
-set the complementary values automatically.
-Any keys that do not map directly
+automatically.
+Any keys that do not map directly to a component (for example,
-to a component (for example, `bits-branches` in the above snippet) are taken
+`bits-branch` in the above snippet) are taken as top-level keys for the
-as top-level keys for the `build.spec.local` file.
+`build.spec.local` file.

 If more complicated `build.spec.local` content is required, for example the
 alternative build timestamp selection we discuss below, users should write a